 Quick Facts about Army ILE

-I wanted to take a moment and provide a few quick facts and information tidbits about the course.
+I’d like to take a moment and provide you a few quick facts about the course.
 These are just a few things you should know up front.

 - The U.S. Army Command and General Staff College is a subordinate organization of Army University, within which CGSC is one of three regionally accredited institutions.
 Army University spans education and training institutions across the Army, and is headquartered at Fort Leavenworth, Kansas (source).

 - Active Duty Officers attend the resident training at Fort Leavenworth.